tedklin/dynamical/docs/design.md

         - Prefer to define non-core functionality as generic functions that act on a given object instead of member functions contained within each core object.
 3. Efficiency
     - Optimizations like enabling move operations where it makes sense.
-        - Keep in mind optimizations the compiler itself can make too, like copy elision / RVO.
+        - Keep in mind optimizations the compiler itself can make, like copy elision / RVO.
     - Learn how to use tools like sanitizers and profilers.

 ## Levels of functionality (currently planned)